sbx320/MTAjax/README.md

 ==========
 An Ajax-like interface for requesting data from the browser for the MTA Client

+### Note:

+From MTA 1.5.0 r7439 Ajax support has been added to MTA directly.
+This means that this resource is no longer neccessary for Ajax communication.
+Refer to https://buildinfo.mtasa.com/?Revision=7439&Branch=1.5.0 or the Wiki for more information.

 ### Installation

 - Copy and add JQuery to your Resource and HTML file